DTegano/NHL-Prediction-using-Machine-Learning/README.md

 # Analysis - Aggregated Data

 Here we are moving away from our raw data and to our aggregated data - which each game representing the team's average stats for each variable <i>prior</i> to that game being played.

+First, I'll start running a few different tests to compare the home and away data.